 Value added work is the actual work that a customer is willing to pay for.
-It can be described as the the activities that transform a product or service from one condition to another, is done right the first time through and somebody is willing to pay for it.
+It can be described as any activity that transforms a product or service from one condition to another, is done right the first time through and somebody is willing to pay for it.
 With that said value added work has three defining characteristics.
 We’ve outlined them in a checklist below:

 Here is an example of a value added activity.
 Keep in mind that no process is 100% free of waste.
 John receives an order for a part he must machine.
 John begins machining his part and completes it correctly the first time through.
 This is seen as value added because the customer is willing to pay for it, the transformation occurred on the machine and he machined the part correctly the first time through.
 Let’s look at one more example.
 Martha requests some information from Dianne.
 Dianne gathers the necessary information and emails Martha.
 When Martha receives the information she is grateful.
 She reads through the email and is able to get all the information she needs to complete her task.
 This would be considered a value added email because Martha requested it, the email contained all the necessary information and it was performed correctly the first time.